RunningGriffin/XR-Dev-Learning/README.md

 # Future Work

 - Add items into the client using blender modeling
-- Make Hands interactable
+- Make hands interactable
-- Create a Landscape to explore
+- Create a landscape to explore